 How can I get involved?

-There are many ways to get involved, from just sharing your ideas to joining the mCODE Council.
-Reach out to us at email@example.com.
+There are many ways to get involved, from sharing your ideas to testing or implementing mCODE in the field to envisioning its future:

-The mCODE Executive Committee has created the mCODE Council to help guide the evolution of mCODE.
-This is a standing group that provides thought leadership for mCODE, advises the Executive Committee, sponsors use cases, and promotes mCODE adoption.
-The Council provides input regarding new and amended data elements and use cases for the mCODE core data specification and its extensions.
+- Join the mCODE Council: The mCODE Executive Committee has created the Council to help guide mCODE’s evolution and adoption.
+This group provides thought leadership for mCODE, advises the Executive Committee, sponsors use cases, and promotes mCODE adoption.
+The Council also consults on new and amended data elements and use cases for the mCODE core data specification and its extensions.
 Individual Council members may participate in implementation pilots or champion the adoption of mCODE by various organizations.
 If your organization is interested in being considered for membership in the Council, please contact: firstname.lastname@example.org or go to the application form.

 mCODE is made available pursuant to the Creative Commons 0.
 Please go to the home page and the “Downloadable Information on mCODE” section for a link to the mCODE model and implementation information.
 We’d like users to register so we can notify you of updates and request feedback on your experience with mCODE.

 Every Patient's Journey Can Improve All Future Care

 Interested in joining the mCODE Council?
 Submit your application online.